multiplealiases/Databending-With-FFmpeg/README.md

 Generates an output file called "cityscape-mp3-32k.mkv", mkv indicating the use of a Matroska container format.

 #### Why MKV, not MP3?
 MKV is a universal container format.
 A container format lets you combine multiple streams (like audio and video) into one file, but they're not all are created equal.
 MP4, for instance, allows only a limited set of audio and video formats.
 MKV is different, and lets you put anything and everything into it.
 If you can think it, it's probably supported.
 It's easier to just put .mkv at the end, instead of having to remember which formats go with which exact container.
-This breaks compatibility with a lot of players, but VLC shouldn't have problems with it.
+This breaks compatibility with a lot of players, but VLC and FFmpeg shouldn't have problems with it.

 ## Converting the audio back into raw data